 In addition to the process described here, on the YouTube channel: Credential Guru you will find a video walking you through the application process.

-The first step is to create an account for yourself.
-Go to http://NCDA.FluidReview.com and click “Sign Up” under “Need an Account?”
+The first step is to complete an NCDA form and then you will receive a link to create an account in FluidReview - click “Sign Up” under “Need an Account?”

 The process of applying for a credential has two major parts: demographics and scenarios.
 First, complete and submit Section 1 (general demographic information and uploading certificates of completion).
 Then complete the assessment portion (scenarios) by clicking again on your Application ID to see the scenarios.

-Please note: when applying, you will be leaving the NCDA website and will be directed to FluidReview to create a new account within the FluidReview system.
+Clicking on the Apply Now link will start your new NCDA Credentialing Application by completing an NCDA form.
+Once your information, including payment, has been completed, you will receive the link to continue the application process and upload the appropriate documents.
+When applying on that second link, you will be leaving the NCDA website and will be directed to create a new account within the application system.
 Your NCDA login will not work with the credentialing application system.

 View the CCSP Study Guide!